willjgriff/solidity-playground/README.md

 <b>ERC23</b><br/>
 Basic implementation of an ERC23 Token.
 I will extend this and add to the `StandardTokenReceiver` to expriment with computing and passing signatures around.

+<b>MiniMeTesting</b><br/>
+WIP.
+Playing with the MiniMeToken contract using tests to understand how it works.